Three more Europeans exchanged for Iran's Assadi in prisoner swap | Law-Order

 A Danish national and two people with dual Austrian-Iranian nationality are involved, the spokesperson said.
 Assadi was convicted in Belgium in 2021 in connection to a foiled bomb plot in France and sentenced to 20 years in prison.

-Three more Europeans are being released by Iran in return for Iranian diplomat Asadollah Assadi as part of a prisoner swap in which Iran released Belgian aid worker Olivier Vandecasteele last week, a spokesperson for the Belgian government said.
+Three more Europeans have been released by Iran in return for Iranian diplomat Asadollah Assadi as part of a prisoner swap in which Iran released Belgian aid worker Olivier Vandecasteele last week, a spokesperson for the Belgian government said.
 A Danish national and two people with dual Austrian-Iranian nationality are involved, the spokesperson said.

 Assadi was convicted in Belgium in 2021 in connection to a foiled bomb plot in France and sentenced to 20 years in prison.
+Iran said the charges against him were fabricated.
 In a statement, the Belgian government said that the Danish person was arrested in Iran in November 2022 in connection with women's rights demonstrations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)